elkhorn-heavy/walkthroughs/overthewire/bandit/level_01.md

 ## Key Takeaways

-This challenge is teaching us important unix commands:
+This challenge teaches important unix commands:

 - `ls` to list directory contents
 - `cat` to print the contents of a file